blackducksoftware/synopsys-detect/documentation/src/main/markdown/troubleshooting/solutions.md

 ### Possible cause

-If your source directory contains Spring Framework configuration files named application.properties, application.yml, or application.xml that are written for any application other than [company_name] [solution_name], you should not run [company_name] [solution_name] from your source directory.
+If your source directory contains Spring Framework configuration files named application.properties, application.yml, or application.xml that are written for any application other than [detect_product_short], you should not run [detect_product_short] from your source directory.

 ### Solution

-To prevent [company_name] [solution_name] from reading those files, run [company_name] [solution_name] from a different directory.
+To prevent [detect_product_short] from reading those files, run [detect_product_short] from a different directory.
 Use the following property to point to your source directory.
 ```
 --detect.source.path={project directory path}
 ```

-## PKIX error connecting to [blackduck_product_name]
+## PKIX error connecting to [bd_product_short]

 ### Symptom

-Exception: Could not communicate with [blackduck_product_name]: Could not perform the authorization request: PKIX path building failed: sun.security.provider.certpath.SunCertPathBuilderException: unable to find valid certification path to requested target
+Exception: Could not communicate with [bd_product_short]: Could not perform the authorization request: PKIX path building failed: sun.security.provider.certpath.SunCertPathBuilderException: unable to find valid certification path to requested target

 ### Possible cause

-The [blackduck_product_name] server certificate is not in Java's keystore.
+The [bd_product_short] server certificate is not in Java's keystore.

 ### Solution

-1. Acquire the certificate file for your [blackduck_product_name] server.
+1. Acquire the certificate file for your [bd_product_short] server.
-1. Determine which *java* executable is being used to run [company_name] [solution_name].
+1. Determine which *java* executable is being used to run [detect_product_short].
 If you run [bash_script_name], that is either $JAVA_HOME/bin/java (the default) or the first *java* found on your $PATH.
 1. Determine the Java home directory for that *java* executable.
-1. Run [keytool](https://docs.oracle.com/en/java/javase/11/tools/keytool.html) to install the [blackduck_product_name] server certificate into the keystore in that Java home directory.
+1. Run [keytool](https://docs.oracle.com/en/java/javase/11/tools/keytool.html) to install the [bbd_product_short] server certificate into the keystore in that Java home directory.

 Although not recommended, it is possible to disable the certificate check with the [trust cert property](../properties/configuration/blackduck-server.md#trust-all-ssl-certificates-advanced).